kanotten/kanotten/README.md

 🔭 **What I'm Working On:**
-I am currently focused on mastering Front-End Development, enhancing my skills in HTML5, CSS3, JavaScript, and Figma. i will partake in backend courses starting from 20.07.24 The plan is to
+I am currently focused on mastering Front-End Development, enhancing my skills in HTML5, CSS3, JavaScript, and Figma. i will partake in backend courses starting from 20.07.24 i want to be able to handle both back/Front- end.

 📚 **I'm Currently Learning:**
 - JavaScript